dapphub/klab/README.md

 ### Building proofs

 The KLab client is run in a proof directory, and will request that the KLab server execute the proof.
-Proof claims are expressed in our custom, succint [specification](#specification-format).
-Run `klab build` in the directory of your specification to generate K reachability rules from the specification:
+Proof claims are expressed in a custom, succint [specification language](acts.md), from which K reachability rules are generated using `klab build`.
+Example:
 ```sh
 cd examples/SafeAdd
 klab build